 Back in 2017, I revealed, after just a few months working and travelling for Automattic, what I carried with me in my backpack.
-2 years on, and many more trips, and that content has changed.
-I don’t carry everything with me at all times and will modify the bag contents based on where I’m travelling (travel light, you know!).
+4 years on, and many more trips, and that content has changed.

 - Apple 13″ MacBook Pro, 2018 model.
 This is my Automattic-provided laptop and I genuinely love it.
 When travelling, I also use a Kensington privacy screen with it.

 - The Aer Fit Pack 2 backpack.
 This is the latest backpack provided by Automattic to its employees.
 It has a very large front section and a useful shoe holder at the bottom.

 - This rather splendid red packet contains two data-blockers from PortaPow – female USB-A to male USB-C and female USB-A to male USB-A. Use this for charging equipment when you don’t trust the source – the blockers ensure that only power is supplied and no data connection can be made.
 Essential for airports and hotels!

 - Flare ISOLATE Earplugs.
 Not designed for sleeping in but when you need to shut out the sound around you in normal life.
 As I suffer from sensory overload, this can be particularly useful in noisy environments.